StackStorm/st2docs/docs/source/install/k8s_ha.rst

   # Add "--create-namespace" if the namespace that you are specifying needs to be created
   helm install --generate-name stackstorm/stackstorm-ha

-After the installation completes, it will display a message similar to the following:
+Once the deployment is finished, it will show you the first steps to get started with the new cluster via WebUI or ``st2`` CLI client:

 .. figure :: /_static/images/helm-chart-notes.png
     :align: center